Improvement of Transformation Systems

 Small RNA-mediated gene silencing

 Efficient gene regulation in complex genome background, such as soybean, represents a new challenge in transgene technology.
 Small RNA-mediated silencing technology has been shown to be a powerful tool to accomplish this goal.
 Zhang's current focus is on design and implement of efficient RNAi in soybean.
 His lab is now exploring several strategies in improving the efficacy of RNAi in this crop.
 The experience and lessons they learn from down-regulation of several important soybean genes should be applicable for regulation of other genes in soybean.
-In addition, transgenic soybean lines developed in these studies can be used as breeding materials for soybean trait improvement.
+In addition, transgenic soybean lines developed in these studies can be used as breeding materials for soybean trait improvement and for plant biology study.

 Coordinated transgene expression